RKNF404/chromium-hardening-guide/pages/BROWSER_SELECTION.md

 Browsers based on QtWebEngine (for example [KDE’s Falkon](https://apps.kde.org/falkon/)) should generally be avoided.
 QtWebEngine forks a specific Chromium version at feature freeze and then [cherry‑picks security fixes](https://www.qt.io/blog/putting-updates-of-chromium-in-qtwebengine-on-a-timeline) from newer upstream releases.
 That approach can leave a longer exposure window than browsers that track Chromium directly.
 Cherry‑picking is error‑prone and may miss fixes that rely on broader refactors or API changes, increasing the likelihood that patches are incomplete.

-## Other Browsers

-Anything *not* directly based on Chromium.

-### Firefox

-Firefox is [inherently insecure](https://madaidans-insecurities.github.io/firefox-chromium.html).
-I can already see the responses to that source, "Last updated March 2022", "4/5 year old article", "Biased and outdated", but these are often said in a hand-wave manner with the hope that time has fixed the issues present in the article... it has not.
-Saying the article is old actually makes Firefox look *worse*, since it hasn't significantly improved in 4+ years.
-To be fair, there has been improvement but not enough of it to make it comparible to Chromium based browsers (even from 3 years ago).
-This is especially true on Linux where the sandboxing is very poor, and Android where *there is no website sandbox at all*.
-The current Android implementation of the Firefox sandbox (Fission) is not enabled by default (except by [IronFox](https://gitlab.com/ironfox-oss/IronFox/-/blob/19a251e506afc775b34446a92c53c2b3e0548f5d/patches/preferences/phoenix-android.js#L1463)), even if it was enabled the implementation does not use Android's [isolatedProcess](https://developer.android.com/guide/topics/manifest/service-element#isolated) flag, which ensures that subprocesses are properly isolated and cannot trivially escalate privilege within the application.
-If you are deadset on using Firefox (even though you should not be for any valid reason I can think of ...other than Firefox sync maybe), I would recommend using [arkenfox user.js](https://github.com/arkenfox/user.js/).
-It does reduce attack surface significantly and frankly makes Firefox somewhat useable.

-#### Firefox Flatpak

-Despite Firefox's poor security, the browser does have some form of sandboxing, which is critical to what little security it has.
-Above there is a section about how Flatpak interferes with the Chromium sandboxing architecture.
-Well, the same is true for Firefox, Firefox depends on userns for a portion of its sandboxing.
-The question is how does Firefox account for a lack of usernamespaces?
-Simple.
-It doesn't.
-Firefox just... pretends they don't exist, but only in Flatpak.
-They did add a warning about a lack of userns access for environments without userns and that sandboxing and security may suffer, but this warning is just disabled in the *official* Firefox Flatpak package.
-If you are really deadset on using Firefox then at the very least *avoid* the Flatpak.
-Just a general rule of thumb for all browsers really.

-#### Firefox Forks

-Most Firefox forks are just regular Firefox with either UI changes or some changes to user-hostile defaults.
-They typically suffer from slower update cycles.
-There are no Firefox-based browsers that are except to this, except maybe Tor Browser.
-\
-Although, I will talk about 2 desktop forks specifically, LibreWolf and Pale Moon.
-LibreWolf is just Firefox with defaults changed... nothing else.
-They don't even maintain the defaults, they just use [arkenfox-user.js](https://github.com/arkenfox/user.js/).
-They may have some deviated changes but fundamentally it is just arkenfox built into Firefox with a slower update cycle.
-Pale Moon uses *ancient* code with some security patches backported, and it is single-process so it cannot utilize any modern sandboxing technology (such as seccomp or namespaces, or the adjacents on other platforms).
-You can manually sandbox the browser but that doesn't isolate sites from each other.
-This also means that newer security features Firefox adds (as rare as that is) will not get properly added, if they get added at all.

-### Safari/WebKit

-Security-wise, Safari/WebKit is pretty decent.
-It may be behind on web standards but it has strong partitioning, strong sandboxing, and robust mitigations on all supported platforms.
-Additionally, it can disable JIT JavaScript (and many other web features) on iOS and macOS per-site using Lockdown Mode to be W^X compliant, though most websites will likely break.

-#### Epiphany/WebKitGTK

-(I believe) WebKitGTK is the official WebKit port to Linux.
-It shares many of the same features of regular WebKit, sans some stuff that are iOS/macOS/Apple specific.
-It is the only browser to support proper sandboxing in Flatpak but said sandboxing is notably weaker than native (non-Flatpak, non-Snap) Chromium.

-### Android WebView Browsers

-These browsers cannot offer site-isolation due to how Android WebView is designed, websites are only isolated from the system not each other.
-Typically they do not have strong partitioning and are very minimal in their feature set.

 ## Popular Security-Centric Options

 This section is dedicated to a few options people often recommend explicitly for security reasons, but the options themselves are rather niche.
 For example, Brave is *not* a security option but it is a very popular recommendation for "security" but it is not itself a security focused browser.
 Same follows for other projects claiming the same thing, such as LibreWolf.
 This section has projects that actually *try* to improve browser security.